Cross Lanes School, 1742-1964

-Holmeside, father, farmer and shoemaker's shop in parlour.
+Holmeside Farm, father, a farmer and shoemaker's shop in parlour.
 Lots of toys from uncle in Bradford, mechanical and baby doll, rocking horse could sit on, Uncle, friendly with toy shop owner.
 Christmas: cake, stocking, apple and orange various toys, nice things.
 Birthdays: cake, small present.
-Not able to ride a bicycle, good pillion rider on Franks motorbike.
+Not able to ride a bicycle, good pillion rider on husband Frank's motorbike.
 Hobbies: reading books.

-(Town Head Farm - next door to Lancaster's house): Aunt Lizzie Beckwith
+(Town Head Farm, Cottage): - next door to the main farm house): Aunt Lizzie Beckwith

-(Wayside - Hillarys) Joiner shop, Willis and blacksmiths shop now a garage.
+(Wayside): - Joiner shop, Willis and blacksmiths shop now a garage.

-Attended the Primitive Methodist Chapel, also Tom Dinsdale, Sunday school.
+The family attended the Primitive Methodist Chapel, also Tom Dinsdale, Sunday school.
 Ministers names Brewist, Shepherd and Skelton.
 Sunday school teachers.
-My father Wm.
-Dinsdale, Margaret Scarr’s Uncle: ?
-Heseltine and ??
-Organ played by Miss Wills and her niece and my sister Margaret.
+My father, William Dinsdale (1874-1952), Margaret Scarr’s Uncle: John William Heseltine (1873-1930), and his father, Thomas Heseltine senior (1847-1909), were Methodist lay preachers on the Bishopdale and Aysgarth circuit.
+The organ was played by Miss Ellen?
+Wills and her niece, and my sister Margaret Kearton Dinsdale.